Microck/bono-cultural-merchant-exporter/README.md

-Of course.
-Here is the revised `README.md` content with improved Markdown formatting for better readability on GitHub.
-I've used headings, code blocks, and inline code formatting to make it clean and professional.

-I also updated the `git clone` command with the correct URL from your link.

----

 # Bono Cultural Merchant Exporter

 A Python script that scrapes all online merchants from Spain's "Bono Cultural Joven" API and exports them to a CSV file.